ecweyer11/lorem-app/README.md

 * To Install Download the repository from this GitHub and follow the steps below to properly run the application.

 ## Usage
-* To Start the Web Application use the shell command:
+* To Start the Web Application use the shell command below:
 ```sh
 yarn run start
 ```